 If you’ve yet to plan for incapacity, meet with us right away.
 We can counsel you on the proper planning vehicles to put in place, and help you select the individuals best suited to make such critical decisions on your behalf.
 If you already have planning strategies in place, we can review your plan to make sure it’s been properly set up, maintained, and updated.
 Contact us today to get started.

 This article is a service of Brian Musell.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
-That’s why we offer a Peace of Mind Planning Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
-You can begin by calling our office today to schedule a Peace of Mind Planning Session and mention this article to find out how to get this $750 session at no charge.
+That’s why we offer a Strategy Session, during which you will get more financially organized than you’ve ever been before, and make all the best choices for the people you love.
+You can begin by calling our office today to schedule a Strategy Session.